 The pineapple added a sweet tart topical flavor to the cocktail while the blueberry brought a nice fruity burst.
-This smooths out the rough edge of the rum and makes this a great sipper for the pool!
+This smooths out the rough edge of the rum and makes this a great mojito cocktail recipe for the pool!

 Speaking of new twists on things, we have started doing something new and totally different for us, cooking events!
 We recently held the first event at our church.
 There were 20 couples in an interactive dining experience.
 First, we started out with some appetizers while folks got settled and found their seats.

 Then we served some nice crostini (made with mascarpone, cream cheese and chopped chives, fresh strawberries and honey) and Italian bites (pepperoni, mozzarella and olives) to get folks started.

 For the interactive part, we had folks make their own pizzas, and salads, along with their choice of vinaigrette.
 After everyone finished up with the main course, we got to what people said was the highlight of the evening, the cooking competition!
 We challenged the attendees to come up with a small dessert for everyone.
 The only option was they had to stay with the theme of “smores”.
 Then each dessert could only use chocolate, graham crackers and marshmallow in a 30 minute time frame!

 We had some amazing creations, like a smores casserole, a smores popcorn ball and even a marshmallow chocolate mousse with shaved chocolate!
 It was a great night and we hope to do some more soon!